Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Confidentiality: Family disputes are sensitive; arbitration maintains privacy, unlike court proceedings open to the public.

-- Cost Savings: Court fees, legal costs, and extended litigation are minimized, making arbitration preferable for residents with limited financial means.
+- Cost Savings: Court fees, legal costs, and extended litigation are minimized, making arbitration preferable for residents at a local employer means.

 - Community Harmony: Using local arbitrators familiar with Orleans’ cultural context helps preserve relationships and prevents community fracture.